andex23/andex23/README.md

 - 👋 Hi, I’m Dru
 - 👀 a Software Engineer and product manager.
-💙Let's work together💙
+Entrepreneur.

 <!---
 andex23/andex23 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.